-a.
-Checking the measurement circuit :

-a.1) Measure the relation between the amplitude of the first comparator input (3T) and the amplitude of the tracking error signal.

-- a.2) Check the current gain of the amplifier, using the saturation area (figure C.2). - b.
-Determination of the calibration factor K :
+- a) Checking the measurement circuit: - 1) Measure the relation between the amplitude of the first comparator input (3T) and the amplitude of the tracking error signal. - 2) Check the current gain of the amplifier, using the saturation area (Figure C.2). - b) Determination of the calibration factor K:

-Because of the deviations of n and Vpc, and possibly some other circuit parameters, a calibration factor K has to be determined that b.1) Generate two sinusoidal signals A1 and A2 of frequency 3,767 MHz (corresponding to 5T) with phase difference, and inject them into two equalizer circuits.
+Because of the deviations of n and Vpc, and possibly some other circuit parameters, a calibration factor K has to be determined that

-$$\Delta t / T(real) = K \times \Delta TVE(measured)$$
+$$\overline{\Delta t} / T(real) = K \times \overline{\Delta TVE}(measured)$$